tutors-sdk/tutors/README.md

 ### [tutors-ui](https://github.com/tutors-sdk/tutors/tree/main/components/tutors-ui)

-A shared library of UI components which can be used to build the readers, these components are visualised in the vitebook site (https://vitebook.tutors.dev).
+A shared library of UI components which can be used to build Tutors.

 # Contributing